 - Assist in the response to immediate student concerns and communicate with supervisor(s) as needed.

-- Check out hall equipment and supplies to residents and monitor returns.
+- Check out hall equipment and supplies to residents and monitor returns

-- Process and distribute mail, packages, and fliers
+- Process and distribute mail and packages

 - Process and submit Maintenance Requests for residents within the community

 - Update and maintain desk logs (BITS, Key Manager, and Workbook) as directed by the supervisor(s)